-Effective upon the closing of this offering , and will serve on the Nominating and Corporate Governance Committee, which will be chaired by .
-Our board of directors has determined that each member of the Nominating and Corporate Governance Committee is "independent" as defined in Nasdaq rules.
+Effective upon the closing of this offering Messrs.
+Schnettler, Shepler and Winkler will serve on the Nominating and Corporate Governance Committee, which will be chaired by Mr. Schnettler.
+We intend to rely on the phase-in rules of Nasdaq with respect to the requirement that the nominating and corporate governance committee be composed entirely of members of our board of directors who satisfy the standards of independence established for independent directors under the Nasdaq rules, as determined by our board of directors.
+Our board of directors has determined that Messrs.
+Schnettler and Winkler are "independent" as defined in Nasdaq rules.
 The Nominating and Corporate Governance Committee's responsibilities include:

-- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing the composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us; - $\bullet \ \ identifying \ and \ screening \ individuals \ qualified \ to \ become \ members \ of \ the \ board \ of \ directors;$ - recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the board of directors a code of business conduct and ethics and a set of corporate governance guidelines; and - · overseeing the evaluation of our board of directors and management.
+- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing the composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us; - identifying and screening individuals qualified to become members of the board of directors; - recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the board of directors a code of business conduct and ethics and a set of corporate governance guidelines; and

+• overseeing the evaluation of our board of directors and management.